ray-project/ray/doc/source/starting-ray.rst

     $ ray start --address=<address>

-If you want to run a Java job, you need to specify the classpath via the ``--code-search-path`` option.
+If you want to run Java code, you need to specify the classpath via the ``--code-search-path`` option.

 .. code-block:: bash